 However, if R0 is greater than 1 where 1 person can infect more than 1 person (e.g. R0=2, then 1 person infects 2 people, and those 2 people infect 2 people each, thus 4 people, and the rate exponentially increases) leading to an epidemic – and if not controlled, a global pandemic.

-As mentioned, many factors influence R0 and typically in a novel outbreak (like COVID-19, discussed below), the assumption is that no one in the population has prior immunity with no effective vaccines or treatments to control the spread.
+As mentioned, many factors influence R0 and it is typically applicable in the beginnings of a novel outbreak, where there is an assumption that no one in the population has prior immunity and there are no effective vaccines or treatments to control the spread.

 The 1918 influenza (swine flu) pandemic killed 50 million people and had an R0 between 1.4-2.8.
 As the disease was novel it was far more deadly initially due to lack of immunity, but once it has re-emerged in 2009 (H1N1), the R0 was below 1.6 due to the combination of vaccines and drugs available.

 Some infectious outbreaks of the past and their estimated median r0 numbers are: